English Country Dance figures

 As a Scottish Country Dancer you have a huge head start in learning English Country Dance, and in some ways ECD is easier.
 Here is a bit of an intro to ECD for people who know SCD.

-In addition to knowing most of what you need to know about the basic set layout, you also already know a number of figures which are the same or nearly the same, such as casting, figure eight (full or half), rights-and-lefts, hands across, back-to-back, turn.
-"Turn" usually means two-hand turn if not otherwise specified.
+In addition to knowing most of what you need to know about the basic set layout, you also already know a number of figures which are the same or nearly the same, such as casting, figure eight (full or half), rights-and-lefts, hands across, back-to-back, turn (two hands or right-hand or left-hand).
 Several other figures listed below will be very familiar but have slight differences.

 Some specific figures: